toolboc/IoTEdge-DevOps/README.md

 ![Created Build Definition](/content/BuildDefCreated.PNG)

-The build will fail, this is to be expected as VSTS will create the build definition with a name that contains spaces which causes a conflict in the "Azure IoT Edge - Build modules" task.
+The build will fail, this is to be expected as Azure DevOps will create the build definition with a name that contains spaces which causes a conflict in the "Azure IoT Edge - Build modules" task.

 To fix this, select "Build and release" => "Builds" then edit the newly created build definition so that it does not contain spaces: